asyncapi/glee/docs/pages/auth-concept/bearerToken.md

 touch auth/trendingAnime.ts
 ```

-When using the `token` security scheme, it is important that you pass the parameters as follows:
+When using the `bearer` security scheme, it is important that you pass the parameters as follows:

 ```js
 export async clientAuth({ parsedAsyncAPI, serverName }) {